 Tammy Dunn is Collegiate School’s Facilities Manager; but long before she led a staff on our campus, she was a leader among the Navy Seals, helping execute missions with a steady hand and focus.
 As one of few females in those ranks, she learned to trust her capabilities and press forward - skills she brings to her work at Collegiate every day, to keep this campus running smoothly so that students can focus on learning.
 Listen in as she shares what gave her the confidence to keep learning and pushing boundaries.

-In the 30-plus years she has been a teacher, the source of Upper School faculty member Susan Fourness-Ewell's joy has been the wonder she sees filling students' eyes when they push themselves to learn something new - a process that also has been her passion.
+n the 30-plus years she has been a teacher, the source of Upper School faculty member Susan Fourness-Ewell's joy has been the wonder she sees filling students' eyes when they push themselves to learn something new - a process that also has been her passion.
 Her path from her native England to teaching science at Collegiate is a journey for which she's grateful.
+Editor's Note: Ms. Fourness-Ewell retired from Collegiate at the end of the 2018-19 school year.

 Helen Tanner '49 enrolled in Collegiate School as a 1st Grader in 1937 and went on to spend her teaching career here, imparting to students the same sense of care and commitment to service and excellence that she experienced firsthand.
 Enjoy Allen Chamberlain's formerly archived conversation with Ms. Tanner, in which the now-deceased beloved faculty member shared fond memories of the impact Collegiate had on her life.